Finding Nashville, Tennessee Low-Income Senior Apartments

 Low-Income Housing Tax Credit in Tennessee

 The program is not limited to only Nashville seniors.
 Developers must agree to set aside a certain percentage of the available units as Low Income in order for the property to be eligible for the LIHTC credit.
-Most of the time, the housing options will include some number of senior only apartment units that are set aside for seniors that are 55+ or 62+, just depending on how the rental agreements are structured.
-However, other rental properties like single-family dwellings, townhomes, and duplexes may also be eligible for LIHTC and available as low income living options.
-Because LIHTC is not an age-specific program and was developed to address the needs of all low income households, not just senior households, some of the units that are available may not prove to be very good options for aging adults, especially those who suffer from mobility issues.
-Many of the townhome and houses are two-story and require the tenant to climb stairs in order to access part or all of the unit.
+Most of the time, the housing options will include some number of senior-only apartment units that are set aside for seniors that are 55+ or 62+, just depending on how the rental agreements are structured.
+However, other rental properties like single-family dwellings, townhomes, and duplexes may also be eligible for LIHTC and available as low-income living options.
+Because LIHTC is not an age-specific program and was developed to address the needs of all low-income households, not just senior households, some of the units that are available may not prove to be very good options for aging adults, especially those who suffer from mobility issues.
+Many of the townhomes and houses are two-story and require the tenant to climb stairs in order to access part or all of the unit.

 Property developers who are interested in receiving the LIHTC credit must have properties that pass an income test and gross rent test.
 The income test establishes that a certain number of units are made available to those who fall within very specific income brackets, ranging from low income to very low income.